bcgov/data-publication/pages/delivery_standards.md

 1. **GTS** (GIS Terminal Server) – Access to ArcGIS, FME, and Oracle SQL Developer; access to BCGW Delivery (Read and Write), Test (Read only), and Production (Read only); access is also possible to DBC Delivery, Test, and Production (application instance for non-data system components).
 1. **BCGW** – An Oracle account is required in order to log in to BCGW Delivery, Test, or Production.
 Access can be request via the [NRS Service Desk](https://nrsservicedesk.gov.bc.ca).
 1. **Modelling Repository** - Access to start modelling into DataBC's Repository to complete Logical and Physical data models.
 Access can be request via the [DataBC Data Architecture Services](mailto:databc.da@gov.bc.ca) team.
 1. **Gogs Repository** – Each delivery requires that a Gogs repository to be in place.
 The vendor’s IDIR account is granted read / write permission on the directory.
-The Gogs repo is where the completed Delivery Kit is pulled for use by the DataBC Delivery Specialist to deploy in Test and Production.
+The Gogs repository is where the completed Delivery Kit is pulled for use by the DataBC Delivery Specialist to deploy in Test and Production.
 1. **Schema Owner** – In order to deploy objects in Delivery, the Vendor must know the Schema Owner user name and password for the Delivery environment.
 Should the credentials be unknown, please contact the [DataBC Data Architecture Services](mailto:databc.da@gov.bc.ca) Team to gain access to them in the delivery environment

 ** Note:** If accounts are not in place, contact the [DataBC Data Architecture Services](mailto:databc.da@gov.bc.ca) Team to make arrangements.
 Account creation can take two **(2)** work weeks.